 When you determine the need for a new role, schedule a kick-off meeting, which will help set up the search successfully from the start.
 During this meeting, collaborate with the whole hiring team to:

 - Define what short-term (90-day) and long-term (365-day) success looks like in this role.

 - Define the required skills, traits, and qualifications to be successful.

-Once you have defined what success looks like, it is easier to work backwards from the objectives to nail down the traits and experiences that will be required to reach these goals.
+Once you have defined what success looks like, it is easier to work backwards from the objectives and nail down the traits and experiences that will be required to reach these goals.

 Step 2: Determine the Scorecard Attributes

 Use the 90-day and 365-day definitions of success for the role to define testable attributes.

 What attributes will effectively evaluate if the candidate will be able to execute on the responsibilities of the role?
 For instance, if the role entails managing a team of salespeople, the corresponding attribute on the scorecard would fit under the Skill Category as, “Proven success managing team of multiple sales people.”